 Writing Space Psychology

-The average adult handwriting requires about 0.25-0.3 inches of vertical space per line.
-A 3×3 inch note comfortably accommodates 5-6 lines of handwritten text enough for a complete thought or reminder without encouraging excessive verbosity.
+The average adult handwriting needs about 0.25-0.3 inches of vertical space per line.
+A 3×3 inch note comfortably accommodates 5-6 lines of text, forcing concise communication.
+Dr. Melanie Thompson, a cognitive psychologist, notes that limited space improves clarity because people prioritize the most important information.

 Adhesive-to-Paper Ratio